 How Long Do Veneers Last?

-What Things Can You Do To Make Your Veneers Last Longer?
+What Things Can You Do to Make Your Veneers Last Longer?

-For these cases, we would recommend getting a nightguard as grinding your teeth might reduce the longevity of the veneers.
-Patients who have gum disease may begin to show the edge of the veneer due to gum recession, causing the need for a replacement veneer.
+For these cases, we would recommend getting a nightguard because grinding your teeth may reduce the longevity of your veneers.
+Patients who have gum disease may begin to show the edge of the veneer due to gum recession, forcing replacement of the veneer.

-For aesthetic reasons, especially those with gummy smiles, we recommend getting a replacement veneer after ten years as within this time the margin of the veneer might begin to show.
+For aesthetic reasons, especially for patients with gummy smiles, we recommend getting a replacement veneer after ten years.
+This is within the margin of time the veneer might begin to show.

 Moreover, the veneers may also debond from teeth.
 This isn’t highly common because this problem mostly occurs due to the person’s bite, which can be fixed by a dentist.

 If you are looking for an experienced veneer specialist, don’t hesitate to contact Dallas Dental Arts for a consultation.
 We’re located on 2100 Ross Avenue, Suite 960, Dallas TX 75201.